Bandzoogle Pricing vs Competitors in 2026

 Comparing the “Free Tiers”: Trial vs. Forever Free

 When researching bandzoogle pricing 2026, many artists look for a free tier.
-It is important to distinguish between a free trial and a free forever plan.
+It is important to distinguish between a free trial and a free forever plan before settling on a permanent website platform.

 • Bandzoogle: Does not have a permanent free tier.
 They offer a 30-day free trial (no credit card required) that gives you full access to build and test your site.
 After 30 days, you must pick a plan to keep the site live.